Going The Distance: How Travel Behavior Influences Climate-Related Policy Preferences in Washington State

 • Travel Behavior: Represented by average daily vehicle miles traveled (VMT) per household, sourced from the US Department of Transportation’s Local Characteristics for Households dataset.
 This metric reflects household mobility patterns.

-• Voter Preferences for Climate-Related Taxes: Quantified through the results of the Initiative 732 vote in 2016, which proposed a carbon tax aims at reducing greenhouse gas emissions.
-This serves as a direct measure of voter support for climate-related taxation.
+• Voter Preferences for Climate-Related Taxes: Quantified through the results of two ballot initiatives: I-732 in 2016, which proposed a carbon fee aimed at reducing greenhouse gas emissions; and I-1631 in 2018, which proposed a similar fee that would have funded a variety of climate justice programs.
+The results of these ballot initiatives serve as a direct measure of voter support for climate-related taxation.

-• Political Partisanship: Operationalized using the 2016 presidential election voting results, indicating the political values of voters, which may influence their support for environment- and/or taxation-related policy.
+• Political Partisanship: Operationalized using the results of 2016 presidential election and 2018 US Senate election, indicating the political values of voters, which may influence their support for environment- and/or taxation-related policy.

 2.2 Model Descriptions

-The univariate Ordinary Least Squares linear model examines the direct relationship between voter support for the climate-related tax and household travel behavior.
-This model is articulated through the following linear equation:
+The first model type is a univariate Ordinary Least Squares regression that assumes a direct relationship between voter support for the climate-related tax and household travel behavior.
+We fit the model to This model is articulated through the following linear equation:

 \[ y_i = \beta_0 + \beta_1x_{1i} + \epsilon_i \]